 Area: 393 Ha

-Some features of the reserve are man-made.
+Why visit: some features of the reserve are man-made.
 Many of the site's woodlands were planted as game cover, and the pits at Benacreness were created by gravel extraction.

 The saline lagoons of the reserve were formed in shallow valleys when ice age glacial drift blocked the out-flow to the sea.
 They are the reserve's main interest and support specialist species such as lagoon shrimp and starlet sea-anemone.

-Over 100 breeding bird species use the reserve including marsh harrier, bearded reedling, water rail, a variety of ducks, and, in some years, bittern.
+Star species: over 100 breeding bird species use the reserve including marsh harrier, bearded reedling, water rail, a variety of ducks, and, in some years, bittern.
 Little terns are summer visitors to the shore and the heathlands are home to woodlark, wheatear and hobby.

 A typical East Anglian shingle flora is to be found along the shore, with yellow-horned poppy, sea kale, sea holly and prickly saltwort.
 The northern dunes support extensive areas of sheep-bit and the rare grey hair grass.